javalin/website/_posts/tutorials/2018-04-29-javalin-java-10-guice.md

 }
 ~~~

 Install and bind all dependencies for `io.kidbank.user` package.

-To enable more than one `Routing`, we use Google Guice extension `Multibinder`.
+Take a look at `Multibinder`, it is a Google Guice extension.
+This is how we
+enable multiple routings in application.
+To add more routings, just add `Multibinder.newSetBinder(...)`.

+Later on we will inject all routes, to bind them in `Javalin` web-server.

 ~~~java
 package io.kidbank.user;